sobes-tech/focus-blocker/README-EN.md

 3. Go to `chrome://extensions/`
 4. Enable developer mode (top right)
 5. Click **"Load unpacked extension"** and select the folder

+## 📖 How to use

+### Copy text on pages

+The extension automatically unblocks the ability to copy text on all websites.
+To copy elements:

+1. Hold `Ctrl` (or `Cmd` on Mac) and hover over the desired element — it will be highlighted with a blue frame
+2. Press `Ctrl+Alt` (or `Cmd+Alt` on Mac) to copy the entire text of the highlighted element
+3. The text will be copied to the clipboard

+### Whitelist

+If you want to enable the extension on specific websites, add them to the whitelist:

+1. Click on the extension icon in the browser toolbar
+2. In the input field, enter the website domain on a new line (e.g., `example.com`)

 ## 🧪 Compatibility